 of PBS is also the 200 year celebration of the start of the Bible movement in America which aimed to give to each person who

 wanted it, access to Holy Scripture, free of note or comment, at an affordable cost, or free of charge to those who couldn't

 Interested in current events?
 Consider becoming a member.

-You'll receive the newsletter, and support the mission of 204 years.
+You'll receive the newsletter, and support our mission of 208 years.